krashnamusika/krashna-site/README.md

 # Krashna Musika Website

-A prototype for the Krashna Musika site, built with React and Gatsby.js.
+Static site generator for the Krashna Musika site, built with React and Gatsby.js.

 ## Installation